Testing Guide

 Local config file – copy the template that lives alongside the tests:

-cp application-live-local.example.yml application-live-local.ymlFill in the placeholders with the sandbox organisation slug, the installation id, and either an inline PEM key (
+cd server/application-server/src/test/resourcescp application-live-local.example.yml application-live-local.ymlFill in the placeholders with the sandbox organisation slug, the installation id, and either an inline PEM key (

 github.app.privateKey) or a readableprivateKeyLocation.
-Keep this file out of version control—it is already listed in.gitignore.Alternatively, export the matching environment variables:
+Keep this file out of version control – it is already listed in.gitignore.Alternatively, export the matching environment variables:

 Running the suite